Research

 Secrets in Global Governance: Disclosure Dilemmas and the Challenge of International Cooperation.
 With Allison Carnegie.
 Cambridge University Press, Cambridge Studies in International Relations Series.
 2020.

 What makes cooperation in the international system so hard?
 How do international organizations (IOs) help states overcome these barriers?
-Scholars have long argued that IOs act as agents of transparency to help states monitor compliance with international rules.
-Secrets in Global Governance introduces and theorizes the opposite institutional function, showing how international organizations are using confidentiality systems — secrecy by another name — to access sensitive information and better identify violations.
+Scholars have long argued that IOs help reveal violations of international rules.
+Secrets in Global Governance introduces and theorizes the opposite institutional function, showing how international organizations use “confidentiality systems” — organizational secrecy by another name — to solicit sensitive information from states and better identify rule violations.

 • Winner, Best Book Award, APSA’s International Collaboration section, 2021